-The winding and scenic road that ascends to the top of Cadillac Mountain is approximately 3.5 miles long and was officially opened in 1931.
-There are several small observation points along the way that offer prime viewing opportunities.
-It is easy to get caught up in the views while driving but remain attentive as much of the road is right beside steep cliff like areas.
-Excercise caution when getting in and out of your vehichle.
-During the 1880's, there was a slow cog railway excursion to the summit.
-But unfortunately, due to a much faster descent than expected, it was short lived.
-(See fall mountainview)
+The scenic Summit Road officially opened in 1931.
+It meanders along the North and eastern side of the mountain for approximately 3.5 miles (5.6 km) until reaching the top.
+There are several small observation points along the roadway that offer prime viewing opportunities.
+Take advantage of them on the way up as well as on the way back down.
+It is easy to get caught up in the views while driving but be sure to remain attentive as much of the road is right beside steep cliff like areas.
+Exercise caution when getting in and out of your vehicle as this can be a well traveled road during the summer and autumn months.

-© 2001 - 2012 Greg A. Hartford, AcadiaMagic.com
+© 2001 - 2013 Greg A. Hartford, AcadiaMagic.com

 All Rights Are Retained by the Copyright and Trademark Owner